jackprall/Prall_etal.DiscretePrediction.NatureMethods/README.txt

 - "Beta_Bin_LL" - This reports the Log-Loss score for the Beta Binomial method.
 - "Naive_LL" -    This reports the Log-Loss score for the Naive Bayes method.
-- "NP_LR_LL" -    This reports the Log-Loss score for non-phylogenetic Logistic Regression.
-- "Phy_LR_LL" -   This reports the Log-Loss score for phylogenetic Logistic Regression.
 - "MS_MCMC_LL" -  This reports the Log-Loss score for the Multistate model.
 - "Ind_MCMC_LL" - This reports the Log-Loss score for Pagel's Independent model.
 - "Dep_MCMC_LL" - This reports the Log-Loss score for the Pagel's Dependent model.